yiisoft/queue/README.md

 ### Push pipeline
 When you push a message, you can use middlewares to modify both message and queue adapter.
-With message modifying you can add extra data, obfuscate data, collect metrics, etc.
+With message modification you can add extra data, obfuscate data, collect metrics, etc.
-With queue adapter modifying you can redirect message to another queue, delay message consuming, and so on.
+With queue adapter modification you can redirect message to another queue, delay message consuming, and so on.

 To use this feature you have to create a middleware class, which implements `MiddlewarePushInterface`, and return a modified `PushRequest` object from the `processPush` method: